DiceHoldingsInc/puppet-solrcloud/README.md

 **NOTE**: Currently only Ubuntu is supported, contributions for other platforms are most welcome.
 The code is well commented, and should give you a clear idea about how this module configures solr.

+##Zookeeper
+As of Solr point at

+localhost:2181

+When searching for the ZK cluster.

 ## Running the tests

 The module is developed through Vagrant (http://www.vagrantup.com) for easy testability.
 You can also